Wang Hongwen: Political career

+Rise to power

 At the 9th National Congress of the Chinese Communist Party, Wang was elected a member of the Central Committee.
 Following the Lin Biao incident, Wang was put in charge of the investigation into the case in the Shanghai area, reporting directly to Mao.
-At the 10th National Congress of the CCP in 1973, Wang, at the age of 38, was elevated to second ranking Vice Chairman in the Central Committee, and a member of the Politburo Standing Committee, making him the third-highest-ranking member of the CCP, behind Chairman Mao Zedong and Premier Zhou Enlai.
+At the 10th National Congress of the CCP in 1973, Wang, at the age of 38, was elevated to second ranking CCP vice chairman, and the third-ranking member of the Politburo Standing Committee (PSC), just behind Chairman Mao Zedong and Premier Zhou Enlai.

+Wang was one of the youngest members of the PSC in the post-revolution Communist Party, having joined the body aged 37.
+He was a coeval of later PSC members that would not take office until after the turn of the century, such as Luo Gan (served on the PSC between 2002 and 2007), who was also born in 1935.
 All signs pointed to Wang being trained as Mao's successor.

-Wang was rumored to be slated to become Premier after then-Premier Zhou Enlai's death in January 1976.
-However, Hua Guofeng, a more moderate figure, was chosen to succeed Zhou instead.
+However, Wang Hongwen was being sidelined by Mao Zedong in 1974 after Mao criticised Wang for the gang of four.
+Instead, Hua Guofeng, a more moderate figure, was chosen to succeed Zhou instead.
+Between 1974 and early 1976, Mao transferred much power to Deng Xiaoping, giving Deng the power to run daily affairs of the party, the State Council and the military, and Wang Hongwen complained about this move.

+Downfall and death

 Wang was an important player during and after the death of Mao, and served as the masters of ceremonies for his funeral service on national radio on 18 September 1976.
-On October 6, 1976, Hua Guofeng and Ye Jianying pretended to hold a meeting in Zhongnanhai's Huairen Hall to discuss the fifth volume of Mao Zedong's Selected Works, and informed the members of the Gang of Four to come and discuss.
-When Wang arrived, his personal guards were asked to stay outside the courtyard, and when several agents from the Central Security Bureau twisted him in the corridor, he shouted, "I'm here for the meeting, what are you doing?" with punching and kicking the agents.
-Wang came to the hall with his arms twisted, and Hua began to read out the "decision" of the CCP Central Committee to him, but unexpectedly during the reading Wang broke away from the agents and shouted and lunged at Ye Jianying, who was present, but was subdued again before he could reach him.
+After the death of Mao Zedong, Wang Hongwen became the second highest-ranking official in the CPC, only behind Hua Guofeng.
+On 6 October 1976, Hua Guofeng and Ye Jianying pretended to hold a meeting in Zhongnanhai's Huairen Hall to discuss the fifth volume of Mao Zedong's Selected Works, and informed the members of the Gang of Four to come and discuss.
+When Wang arrived, his personal guards were asked to stay outside the courtyard, and when several agents from the Central Security Bureau restrained him in the corridor, he shouted, "I'm here for the meeting, what are you doing?" while punching and kicking the agents.
+Wang came to the hall with his arms restrained, and Hua began to read out the "decision" of the CCP Central Committee to him, but unexpectedly during the reading Wang broke away from the agents and shouted and lunged at Ye Jianying, who was present, but was subdued again before he could reach him.
 According to historian Immanuel C.Y.
 Hsü, the coup was not completely bloodless – Wang killed two of the agents trying to capture him, and was wounded himself before being subdued.
 He was tried and sentenced to life imprisonment in 1981.
 He died of liver cancer in a Beijing hospital on 3 August 1992, at the age of 56.

-Wang was one of the youngest members of the Politburo Standing Committee in the post-revolution Communist Party, having joined the body aged 37.
-He was the same age as some standing committee members who took office even after the turn of the century, such as Luo Gan (served on the PSC between 2002 and 2007), who was also born in 1935.